dcnieho/Titta/readme.md

 2. Change settings from their defaults if wanted (see [supported options](#supported-options) section below)
 3. Create a Titta instance using this settings struct: `EThndl = Titta(settings);`
 4. Interact with the eye tracker using the below API.
 5. When calling `Titta.calibrate()`, a participant setup and calibration interface is shown.
 For each screen, several keyboard hotkeys are available to activate certain functionality.
 By default, the hotkey for each button is printed in the button's label.
 It can be configured to different keys with the `settings.UI.button` options [listed below](#supported-options).
 In addition, a few global hotkeys are available.
 These are documented below in the API documentation of the `Titta.calibrate()` method.
+A more advanced participant setup and calibration interface intended especially to enable work with non-cooperative subject populations such as infants and primates is provided by the `Titta.calibrateAdvanced()` function.

 ## API
 ### `Titta` class